Cxbx-Reloaded/Cxbx-Reloaded/README.md

 Cxbx-Reloaded has a separate [compatibility list](https://github.com/Cxbx-Reloaded/game-compatibility/issues).
 If you have something to report on a title, please create or update the issue for it over there.
 (Please, read the [Read-me file](https://github.com/Cxbx-Reloaded/game-compatibility/blob/master/README.md) first!)

 ## Bug Reports
-As Cxbx-Reloaded is in early stages of development right now, most software will either crash or do nothing.
-Please do not submit issues for this.

-Software that actually does something (for example, it outputs graphics or audio before crashing), can be reported in the [compatibility list](https://github.com/Cxbx-Reloaded/game-compatibility/issues).
+Game or software specific issues can be reported in the [compatibility list](https://github.com/Cxbx-Reloaded/game-compatibility/issues).

 For emulation issues that are suspected to be generic (NOT specific to any single piece of software), a bug report can be submitted at [the Cxbx-Reloaded issue tracker](https://github.com/Cxbx-Reloaded/Cxbx-Reloaded/issues).